cramis1/Marclock-with-CGM-weather/README.md

     - If you are using **nightscout** - you **must** enter your nightscout address.
 The address you enter should be something like **https://YOURADDRESS.herokuapp.com** , where 'YOURADDRESS' is replaced with your personal site address.
     - **DO NOT include anything after '.com'**
     - Make sure that it is spelled correctly; for example, http**s**:// vs. http://
+    - If you are using **Dexcom Share** - you **must** enter your login and password.
+If you are outside the U.S.A., then select "International (Not in USA)".
    - Select whether you would like to manually set the BG settings or have the watchface use the setting from xdrip/spike/nightscout
    - Select whether you would like to have the watch not provide alerts if you are not wearing the watch.
    - Select how many minutes you would like to have the watch snooze an alert, when you select snooze for an alert.
-Note that **Snooze** is for how many minuites you set, while **Mute** is for 4 hours.
+Note that **Snooze** is for how many minuites you set, while **Mute** is for **4 hours**.
    - Select whether you would like to have the watchface turn off any current Snooze or Mute timers if your BG goes back in range.
+   - Select whether you would like to have an alert pop-up if there is no signal for 30 mintues.
+Note that this alert will **only appear after the first 30 minutes**.
    - Select whether you would like to disable all alerts (except very low)
    - Select your desired weather unit
    - **OPTIONAL** Input your own openweather API key